-Other income (expense), net
+Other income, net

-Other income, net consists primarily of interest income on our interest-bearing accounts.
-Other expense, net consists primarily of the effect of exchange rates on our foreign currency-denominated asset and liability balances.
+Other income, net consists primarily of interest income on our interest-bearing accounts, partially offset by the effect of exchange rates on our foreign currency-denominated asset and liability balances.

 Provision for income taxes

 Provision for income taxes consists primarily of income taxes in foreign jurisdictions in which we conduct business.
 We maintain a full valuation allowance for deferred tax assets including NOL carryforwards, R&D credits, and other tax credits.